dsagman/picat/readme.md

 - `split`: Bisect the variable’s domain, excluding the upper half first.
 - `updown`: Values are assigned to variables from the values that are nearest to the middle of the domain.

 I say this later on, but it bears repeating: The search and labeling methods can greatly affect solution time.
 See pgs 59-61 in the [Picat constraint book](https://picat-lang.org/picatbook2015/constraint_solving_and_planning_with_picat.pdf) for an example of trying all the combinations of solve options on a Magic Squares problem.
-Results there range from essentially instaneous to more than the author's set limit of 10 seconds.
+Results there range from essentially instantaneous to more than the author's set limit of 10 seconds.

 #### SAT, Boolean Satisfiability (Integer)